CyberT33N/mongodb-cheat-sheet/README.md

 ## read concern (https://docs.mongodb.com/manual/reference/read-concern/)
 - The readConcern option allows you to control the consistency and isolation properties of the data read from replica sets and replica set shards.
+- If you want to read important data like account details, bank balance or stuff like that you should not use **local**.
+Instead you should use a higher isolation like as example **majority** to double check your read process.

 #### local (https://docs.mongodb.com/manual/reference/read-concern-local/#readconcern.%22local%22)
 - The default read concern will be always local and will be perfomaned on the primary node.
 - reads against secondaries if the reads are associated with causally consistent sessions.
+- It **does not** check that data has been replicated

 <br><br>